robarnoldio/www.robarnold.io/_posts/2020-01-27-conclusions-vs-observations.md

 Network Operations Center (NOC) to send us all details of the "war room" bridge after they open it.

 Within a few minutes, we had the response team (still pulling their hair out) on the conference bridge, and NOC staff riding along to assist.
-The team consisted of pretty much the CIO's direct reports: head of applications, head of infrastructure, head of communications*, head of support services, and head of security (that's me).
+The team consisted of pretty much the CIO's direct reports: head of applications, head of infrastructure, head of communications[^1], head of support services, and head of security (that's me).
 It wasn't too clear at first that we were not under attack, so I got two of my senior analysts on a separate bridge to gather data, and answer questions with facts wherever possible.